thibault-wch/Joint-Learning-for-Alzheimer-disease/README.md

 # Joint learning for Alzheimer's disease

-This is a code implemention of the **joint learning framework** proposed in the manuscipt "**Joint learning Framework of cross-modal synthesis and diagnosis for Alzheimer's disease with incomplete modality by mining underlying shared modality information**".
+This is a code implementation of the **joint learning framework** proposed in the manuscript "**Joint learning Framework of cross-modal synthesis and diagnosis for Alzheimer's disease with incomplete modality by mining underlying shared modality information**".

 ## Introduction
 The diagnosis of AD can benefit from multiple modalities, such as MRI and PET.
 However, the lack of PET modality is often practically unavoidable due to the high cost associated with multiple examinations, poorly equipped hospitals, and difficulties in data collection.
-In this work, we explore how to better mine the **underlying shared modality information** in both synthesis and diagnosis phases for improved AD diagnosis.
+This work explores how to better mine the **underlying shared modality information** in synthesis and diagnosis phases for improved AD diagnosis.
 Towards this goal, we propose a novel **joint learning framework of unsupervised cross-modal synthesis and diagnosis for AD with incomplete modality**.
-Additionally, our method are evaluated at the same internal dataset (**ADNI**) and two external datasets (**AIBL and NACC**), and the results demonstrated that our framework has good generalization ability.
+Additionally, our method is evaluated at the same internal dataset (**ADNI**) and two external datasets (**AIBL and NACC**), and the results demonstrated that our framework has good generalization ability.

 ### Overall joint learning framework